dchapkine/guzzle-http-signature/README.md

 Guzzle Http Signature Plugin is a PHP 5.3 port of [node-http-signature module](https://github.com/joyent/node-http-signature).
 It allows you to easily sign http headers using [signature authentication scheme](https://github.com/joyent/node-http-signature/blob/master/http_signing.md).

-Note that It only implements the client part ( = signature creation), and DOES NOT implement the server part ( = signature parser & validation)
+Note that It only implements the client part (signature creation), and DOES NOT implement the server part (signature parser & validation).

 Please read [http_signing.md](https://github.com/joyent/node-http-signature/blob/master/http_signing.md) for more information.